PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:43:28
+Last updated: 2024-04-02 18:44:36
-Random Quote: If you don't like something, change it.
-If you can't change it, change your attitude. - Maya Angelou
+Random Quote: What worries you masters you. - Haddon Robinson